BrownCSCI1230/docs/2022/syllabus.md

 We don’t have nearly enough lecture time to teach everything we wish we could.
 The lecture topics have been carefully selected by Daniel and the TAs, taking into account the feedback we receive from former CSCI 1230 students.
 If you feel like you aren’t getting enough out of the lectures, we encourage you to talk to Daniel or the TAs rather than abandoning them altogether.
 We are constantly revising CSCI 1230, and we take all feedback under serious consideration during our weekly staff meetings.

-Sick?
-Please do not come to lecture or use public computer labs if you have a communicable illness (like the flu).
-Ask a friend to fill you in on details from class, and review the lecture slides online.
-We would like to keep everyone in good health.

 ### Help Sessions

-There will be several CS1230 help sessions throughout the year.
-There are two on C++, another on linear algebra, and a third on the shader programming language GLSL.
-Dates and times will be on the course calendar.
+There will be several CS1230 help sessions throughout the year: on C++ programming, linear algebra, shader pogramming in GLSL, etc. Dates and times will be on the course calendar.
 If you feel that a particular help session would be useful to clarify a topic, you may contact the Head TA (at cs1230headtas@lists.brown.edu) to discuss your proposal.

 ### Programming

-Because graphics work can be computationally intensive, CSCI 1230 is one of the few remaining courses at Brown to use C++, and the only remaining course to teach it.
+Because graphics work can be computationally intensive, CSCI 1230 is one of the few remaining courses at Brown to use C++.
 In computer graphics, the performance implications of managed language features such as garbage collection and memory bounds-checking can be unacceptably high.
-We promote object oriented coding practices to ensure maintainability and extensibility as your graphics system grows.
-One of the key techniques you’ll take away from CSCI 1230 is the ability to carefully balance raw performance with excellent code maintainability and style.
+One of the key techniques you’ll take away from CSCI 1230 is the ability to balance raw performance with excellent code maintainability and style.

 #### Toolkit